hackforla/internship-website-design-system/README.md

 This design system is a project of _Hack for LA_.
 It helps teams customize and develop their websites and applications.
 This design system is meant to provide necessary web components and make them easy to customize.

-It runs on docker like so:
+It runs on Docker like so:
 ```bash
 docker run -p 8000:8000 -v ${PWD}:/app mkdocs-site
 ```